priyawadhwa/kaniko/README.md

 After each command, we append a layer of changed files to the base image (if there are any) and update image metadata.

 ### Known Issues

+The majority of Dockerfile commands can be executed with kaniko, but we're still working on supporting the following commands:

+* HEALTHCHECK

+Multi-Stage Dockerfiles are also unsupported currently, but will be ready soon.

-kaniko does not support building Windows containers.
+kaniko also does not support building Windows containers.

 ## Demo